blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-Generates and returns a DID based on currently selected MetaMask Account and DID Method.
+`getDID` generates and returns a DID based on the currently set MetaMask Account **AND** DID method.

 ```typescript
 const response = await ethereum.request({